seasonedfish/datareadingrequests/README.md

 if the server returns no data for any specific instance.
 - datareadingrequests has no way (currently) to change hostname or port.
 - datareadingrequests does not retry requests without SSL.

-## Improvements
-- datareadingrequests is packaged!
-You can install datareadingrequests with pip instead of manually copying a file.
-- datareadingrequests has unit tests.
-- datareadingrequests is open source: it uses the MIT License.

 ## Setup
 Use your favorite Python package manager, and do as you would with pandas, matplotlib, etc.